Microscopic life in our oceans plays a vital role in taking up carbon dioxide from the atmosphere—but can we rely on them to curb our emissions?

 fertilization would need to be maintained continuously to substantially influence carbon cycling in the long run.

-The burial of carbon in ocean floor sediment is vital for long-term storage of atmospheric CO2 and determines the ultimate effects of phytoplankton activity on climate change.
+The burial of carbon in ocean floor sediment is vital for long-term storage of atmospheric carbon dioxide and determines the ultimate effects of phytoplankton activity on climate change.
 However, the extent to which carbon captured by large

 phytoplankton blooms is exported to the deep ocean, and the relative importance of the myriad of factors contributing to successful export, are not yet well understood.